Revolution Healthcare Acquisition (NASDAQ:REVH) Sees Strong Trading Volume

-Shares of Revolution Healthcare Acquisition Corp.
-(NASDAQ:REVH) saw unusually-strong trading volume on Thursday .
-Approximately 1,609 shares were traded during mid-day trading, a decline of 95% from the previous session’s volume of 35,526 shares.The stock last traded at $9.73 and had previously closed at $9.74.
+Revolution Healthcare Acquisition Corp.
+(NASDAQ:REVH) shares saw unusually-high trading volume on Thursday .
+Approximately 253,605 shares were traded during trading, an increase of 178% from the previous session’s volume of 91,202 shares.The stock last traded at $9.77 and had previously closed at $9.76.

-The business’s fifty day moving average price is $9.76 and its two-hundred day moving average price is $9.76.

-A number of hedge funds have recently added to or reduced their stakes in REVH.
-Picton Mahoney Asset Management acquired a new stake in Revolution Healthcare Acquisition in the 2nd quarter worth approximately $1,473,000.
-Arena Capital Advisors LLC CA purchased a new position in Revolution Healthcare Acquisition during the 2nd quarter worth approximately $7,365,000.
-OMERS ADMINISTRATION Corp purchased a new position in Revolution Healthcare Acquisition during the 2nd quarter worth approximately $2,946,000.
-Geode Capital Management LLC purchased a new position in Revolution Healthcare Acquisition during the 2nd quarter worth approximately $159,000.
-Finally, Spring Creek Capital LLC purchased a new position in Revolution Healthcare Acquisition during the 2nd quarter worth approximately $6,872,000.
-Institutional investors own 47.32% of the company’s stock.
+Several institutional investors have recently made changes to their positions in REVH.
+Picton Mahoney Asset Management acquired a new stake in shares of Revolution Healthcare Acquisition during the 2nd quarter worth approximately $1,473,000.
+Arena Capital Advisors LLC CA acquired a new stake in shares of Revolution Healthcare Acquisition during the 2nd quarter worth approximately $7,365,000.
+OMERS ADMINISTRATION Corp acquired a new stake in shares of Revolution Healthcare Acquisition during the 2nd quarter worth approximately $2,946,000.
+Geode Capital Management LLC acquired a new stake in shares of Revolution Healthcare Acquisition during the 2nd quarter worth approximately $159,000.
+Finally, Spring Creek Capital LLC acquired a new stake in shares of Revolution Healthcare Acquisition during the 2nd quarter worth approximately $6,872,000.
+Institutional investors and hedge funds own 47.32% of the company’s stock.

 Revolution Healthcare Acquisition Corp. intends to effect a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses or entities.
 The company was incorporated in 2021 and is based in Cambridge, Massachusetts.